 Restoration Using Fixed Partial Denture

 This patient presented in our Chapel Hill dentist office with significant problems, stemming from a failed endodontics treatment and severe bone loss.
-In this situation, a dental implant was not recommended because of the extent of the defect.
+In this situation, we did not recommend a dental implant because of the extent of the defect.
 Instead, Dr. Furgurson designed an all-ceramic fixed partial denture with pink porcelain to mimic the gingival tissue.
 Additional gum contouring was performed to create a very natural-looking smile.

 Schedule a Consultation Today